preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 ---
 title: Differences to React
-description: 'What are the differences between Preact and React.
-This document describes them in detail'
+description: What are the differences between Preact and React.
+This document describes them in detail
 ---

 # Differences to React